Ramonster1/JMatrix/README.md

 ## Future Improvements

+- Reduce latency of list calculations, e.g. set ArrayList capacity to prevent the underlying array from resizing
 - Improve GC performance, immutable classes like BigDecimal aren't great for GC.
 - Use distributed computing to use divide-and-conquer.
 - Support custom thread pool management for improved multithreading control.
 - More unit & benchmark tests.
-May remove fork/join implementations if they don't provide performance benefits since it requires more thought for the user to select an appropriate threshold value.
+May remove fork/join implementations if they don't provide performance benefits since it requires more thought for the user to select an appropriate threshold value, or alternatively auto-generate a threshold value, similarly to parallel stream methods.

 ---